-Guidance and manufacturer's declaration - electromagnetic immunity isted in the electromagnetic environment as specified.
-Immunity Test IEC 60601 Test Compliance Level Electromagnetic Environment Guidance Conducted RF IEC 61000-4-6 Radiated RF IEC 61000-4-3 3 Vrms 150 kHz to 80 MHz 3 V/m 80 MHz to 2,5 GHz 0.10 Vrms 3.0 V/m Portable and mobile RF communications equipment should be used no closer to any part of Aixplorer®, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended separation distance $d=35\sqrt{P}$ $d=1.2\sqrt{P}\ 80\ \text{MHz}\ \text{to}\ 800\ \text{MHz}$ $d=2.3\sqrt{P}\ 800\ \text{MHz}\ \text{to}\ 2,5\ \text{GHz}$ where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
-Interference may occur in the vicinity of equipment marked with the following symbol: $\left(\left(\bullet\right)\right)$
+Guidance and manufacturer's declaration - electromagnetic immunity accore envire Aixplorer® Ultimate is suitable for use in the following environment.
+The user must assure that the system is used according to the specified guidance and only in the electromagnetic environment listed in the electromagnetic environment as specified.
+Immunity Test IEC 60601 Test Compliance Level Electromagnetic Environment Guidance Conducted RF IEC 61000-4-6 Radiated RF IEC 61000-4-3 3 Vrms 150 kHz to 80 MHz 3 V/m 80 MHz to 2,5 GHz 0.10 Vrms 3.0 V/m Portable and mobile RF communications equipment should be used no closer to any part of Aixplorer® Ultimate, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distance $d=35\sqrt{P}$ $d=1.2\sqrt{P}$ 80 MHz to 800 MHz $d=2.3\sqrt{P}$ 800 MHz to 2,5 GHz where P is the maximum output power rating of the transmitter in watts (W) according to the transmitter manufacturer and d is the recommended separation distance in meters (m).
+Interference may occur in the vicinity of equipment marked with the following symbol: $(((\bullet)))$ a) Field strengths from fixed transmitters, such as base stations for radio (cellular/cordless) telephones and land mobile radios, amateur radio, AM and FM radio broadcast and TV broadcast cannot be predicted theoretically with accuracy.
+To assess the electromagnetic environment due to fixed RF transmitters, an electromagnetic site survey should be considered.
+If the measured field strength in the location in which Aixplorer® Ultimate is used exceeds the applicable RF compliance level above, Aixplorer® Ultimate should be observed to verify normal operation.
+If abnormal performance is observed, additional measures may be necessary, such as re-orienting or relocating the Aixplorer® Ultimate.